 If your roof has rooting timber or requires extra support for heavier material, there is an additional $1,000 – $10,000 that you must pay.
 However, the actual value depends on the type of reinforcement and repair you require.

 However, the rate you’ll be charged will fluctuate depending on the workload, location, material, and complexity.
-Whether you’re doing the work yourself or as a contractor, removing old shingles is the most challenging task.
+Removing old shingles is the most challenging task, whether you’re doing the work yourself or as a contractor.

 However, pros usually do the work efficiently and safely.
 You can explore more about shingle removal tips to understand more.